tferracina/ArDCA-Python/writeup.typ

 #pagebreak()
 = Introduction

 Proteins are biomolecules that are fundamental to nearly all biological processes.
 Their diverse roles include transporting nutrients, catalyzing chemical reactions, providing structural support, and more.
-The function of a protein is determined by the composition of its primary sequence, composed of 20 amino acids.
+The function of a protein is determined by the composition of its primary sequence created from amino acids.
 A single protein sequence can vary greatly in length and order of its amino acids, leading to a very large number of possible configurations.

 The size of the protein sequence space makes exhaustive experimental exploration infeasible.
 However, the rapid growth of biological databases, driven by advances in sequencing technologies, has transformed biology into a data-rich discipline.
 Large repositories such as UniProt, Pfam, and the Protein Data Bank store millions of sequences and structures, providing crucial resources for computational approaches@weigt2020.

 This wealth of data has enabled the development of advanced statistical and machine learning models capable of simulating protein sequence evolution, prediciting structural conformations, and generating novel sequences with desired properties.
-In addition, breakthroughs in protein structure prediction--most notably the Nobel Prize winning AlphaFold 2--demonstrated that computational methods can rival experimental accuracy, in a much cheaper manner.
+In addition, breakthroughs in protein structure prediction--most notably the Nobel Prize winning AlphaFold@alphafold --that computational methods can rival experimental accuracy, in a much cheaper manner.

-In this work, I explore the implementation of an autoregressive network for protein sequence generation leveraging the Direct Coupling Analysis (DCA) method to model residue-residue dependencies.
+In this work, we explore the implementation of an autoregressive network for protein sequence generation leveraging the Direct Coupling Analysis (DCA) method to model residue-residue dependencies.
 In Section 2, the biological background will be laid out.
 Section 3 will introduce the mathematical foundations.
-Section 4 will detail previous iterations of similar models, while Section 5 will explore my implementation (and improvements).
+Section 4 will detail previous iterations of similar models, while Section 5 will explore our implementation (and improvements).

 = Biological Background

 == Proteins and their structure
 Proteins are essential biological molecules responsible for a wide range of functions in living organisms.
 Despite their functional diversity, all proteins are polymers of the same set of standard building blocks: the 20 canonical amino acids arranged in different assortments.

 Amino acids share a common core structure consisting of a central carbon atom bonded to a hydrogen atom, an amino group, a carboxyl group, and a variable side chain.
 This side chain is the defining feature of each amino acid, giving rise to differences in size, shape, chemical reactivity, and polarity.
-The distinct amino acids are bonded together through peptide bonds to form proteins, also known as polypeptides.
-In this process, certain atoms are lost, and what remains of each amino acid is called a residue.
-Thus, within a protein sequence, individual amino acids are typically referred to as residues.
+Proteins are formed by peptide bonds of distinct amino acids, where the term polypeptides comes from.
+In this process, certain atoms are lost, thus, within a protein sequence, individual amino acids are typically referred to as residues.
 Generally, protein sequences are made up of between 50 and 2000 amino acids.
 The ordering of the amino acids dictates how a protein folds into its three-dimensional structure, known as its conformation.
-A protein's conformation defines its function.
-Although each conformation is unique, two common folding patterns occur in many proteins: the $alpha$ helix and the $beta$ sheet. @alberts2002
+Although each conformation is unique, two common folding patterns occur in many proteins: the $alpha$ helix and the $beta$ sheet @alberts2002.

 Protein structure is broken down into four levels of organization.
 The amino acid sequence is known as the primary structure.
 The regularly repeating local structures stabilized by chemical bonds, such as the previously mentioned helices and sheets, make up the secondary structure.
 The overall three-dimensional shape of a single protein molecule constitutes the tertiary structure.
-Finally, if a protein molecule is formed as a complex of more than one polypeptide chain, the complete structure is known as the quaternary structure @alberts2002.
+This tertiary structure is what defines a protein's function.
+Additionally, the structure of protein molecules formed as a complex of multiple polypeptide chains is known as the quaternary structure @alberts2002.

 Each amino acid is chemically distinct and can occur at any position in a protein chain, giving rise to $20^n$ possible polypeptide sequences of length $n$.
 For a typical protein of 300 amino acids, the number of possible sequences is astronomically large.
 However, only a small fraction of these sequences are capable of folding into a stable three-dimensional conformation.
 Natural selection has enabled living organisms to explore sequence space, favoring those sequences that reliably fold into stable structures.

-== Protein families and evolutionary information Proteins do not evolve in isolation; they often belong to protein families, groups of proteins that share a common evolutionary origin, therefore exhibiting related sequence features and functional properties @ebi_protein_families.
+== Protein families and evolutionary information Proteins do not evolve in isolation; they often belong to protein families, groups of proteins that share a common evolutionary origin, therefore exhibit similar sequence features and functional properties @ebi_protein_families.
 Over evolutionary timescales, mutations accumulate in these families: some are beneficial, altering the protein activity in ways that give rise to new functions, while many others are neutral and have no effect on stability or activity.
 Harmful changes, by contrast, disrupt folding or function and are eliminated by natural selection.
 The result is a collection of homologous proteins that retain overall structural and functional characteristics, but also display sequence variability that encodes the evolutionary history of the family @alberts2002.

 The study of evolutionary history and relationships among biological entities is referred to as phylogenetics.
 Protein families provide the domain for phylogenetic analysis, as examining families provides insight that cannot be obtained from a single sequence.
-Analyzing homologous proteins across diverse organisms allows the detection of correlated mutations between amino acid positions, which in turn represent structural or functional constraints enforced by evolution.
+Analyzing homologous proteins across diverse organisms enables the detection of important correlated mutations between amino acid positions, representing constraints enforced by evolution.
 These statistical patterns are exploited by computational approaches to predict three-dimensional structure and understand protein function.

 == Multiple sequence alignments
 To extract important evolutionary clues from protein families, the homologous sequences need to be organized in a systematic way.
 This is done through a multiple sequence alignment (MSA), in which three or more sequences are arranged so that homologous sites are placed in the same column @WILTGEN201938.
 To maximise the positional correspondence of sequences with varied length, alignment gaps are introduced when necessary.

 Multiple sequence alignments reveal patterns of conservation and variation across the family.
 Conserved positions, those which are unchanged in multiple sequences, represent sites that are critical for maintaining structure or function, while variable positions indicate sites that can tolerate mutations without disruption to the protein.
 Beyond conservation, MSAs also capture covariation: pairs of positions that mutate in a correlated way across sequences.
-These covariation signals reflect couplings, where a mutation at one site requires compensation at another to maintain protein integrity. @adhikari2016
+These covariation signals reflect couplings, where a mutation at one site requires compensation at another to maintain protein integrity @adhikari2016.

 == Protein contacts
 One of the earliest challenges for researchers in computational biology--historically encouraged by the CASP (Critical Assessment of Structure Prediction) competition--has been to understand how the linear sequence of amino acids folds into its conformation.
-One of the ways researchers did this was by exploring pairs of residues that are spatially close in a protein's folded three-dimensional structure, called contacts.
-As the structures can be represented in Cartesian coordinates $(x,y,z)$, the contacts are defined using distance thresholds.
-Two residues are generally considered to be in contact if the distance between selected atoms is below a set threshold, usually 8 Ångströms (Å).
-Residues that are far apart in the linear sequence, may be close together in the 3D structure @adhikari2016.
+Researchers explored spatially close pairs of residues in a protein's folded three-dimensional structure, called contacts.
+As the structures can be represented in Cartesian coordinates $(x,y,z)$,  contacts are defined using distance thresholds.
+Two residues are generally considered to be in contact if the distance between the selected atoms is below a set threshold, usually 8 Ångströms (Å).

-Contacts are further broken down into short, medium, and long range predictions.
-Most computational approaches evaluate the long range contacts separately, as they are the most important for accurate predictions and unsurprisingly, the hardest to predict.
+Residues that are far apart in the linear sequence, may be close together in the 3D structure.
+The contact distances are further categorized into short, medium, and long range predictions.
+Most computational approaches evaluate the long range contacts separately, as they are the most important for accurate predictions and unsurprisingly, the hardest to predict @adhikari2016.

 == The problem of inference
-The specific challenge in computational biology that will be explored in this paper is the prediction and generation of protein sequences given a multiple sequence alignment.
-As previously mentioned, the protein families contain correlations between residues and we want to build a model to take advantage of that structure.
-The  covariance is confounded by phylogeny and sampling bias @dietler2023, but most importantly, the inherent challenge of this problem is to distinguish between the direct and indirect correlations.
+The central inference problem in computational biology, particularly in the context of protein sequence analysis, is to disentangle the true structural and functional constraints embedded in protein families from the noisy correlations introduced by evolutionary processes.

+Correlations can arise indirectly, for example if A and B were correlated and B and C as well, A and C could appear to be correlated even with a direct interaction.
+Similarly, shared evolutionary history (phylogeny) and biases in sequence databases can create apparent patterns that obscure the true couplings that govern protein folding and function @dietler2023.
+Distinguishing direct from indirect correlations is therefore a fundamental challenge in computational biology.

 = Mathematical Foundations